Don’t Say Its Name (2021) Review – Fantasia (2021)

 Hopefully, more will follow them, not just into horror but into more mainstream filmmaking.
 As important as documentaries and dramas about their culture are, they have a limited audience.
 The way to really make inroads in the industry is to make films that reach a larger audience and make money.
 And if they can give an accurate picture of your culture in the process, so much the better.

 Don’t Say Its Name is another of the world premieres at this year’s Fantasia International Film Festival.
 You can check their site for ticket information.
-For information about the film and possible release plans, future festival showings you can check its Facebook page.
+For information about the film and possible release plans, and future festival showings, you can check its Facebook page.